|Class room:||ms210, ms310, vac006, vac108, vac 205|

 - Explore problems and solutions in the forum.
 Place our questions and provide solutions.
 Teaching is the best way to understand the topic.

 - Check with me directly by e-mail.
 DO NOT wait to see me before class as there will be no time to address your needs.
-I usually respond
+I usually respond quickly.

 - Take the time to add your own creativity no matter how significant the change.
 Check the end of chapter examples and even future chapters in the book for ideas to add to your projects.